-Also, the drums are easy to tune and will keep the tuning during your performance.
+Also, the drums are easy to tune and will keep tuning during your performance.
 Every tuning produces a different but beautiful sound, depending on your preference.
 The tomes and snare come unmuffled while the bass drum featured a Protection Racket pillow inside.

 The hardware does not disappoint either.
 The tom mounts ensure a drummer receives full resonant.
-I was able to get the full sound from each drum after setting them an incorrect position.
+I was able to get the full sound from each drum after setting them in an incorrect position.